SpencerLuck/Future-Spot-Arbitrage/README.md

-# Perp-Spot Arbitrage Strategy & Backtester
+# Perp-Spot Arbitrage Strategy & Data Collection (Listener)

 This repo backtests a simple spot-perp arbitrage strategy on Binance data.
 The strategy looks for times when perpetual futures trade above spot by more than costs, then enters a market-neutral hedge: short perp, long spot.